 The Native Advisory Services Practice

-Kyle dives into the details of Fuel and certain features it will entail to better help entrepreneurs, operators, and executives.
-Nathan Latka and Kyle continue to discuss Fuel and as Kyle answers technical questions about the product as well as opines on strategic direction.
+Later in this Nathan Latka podcast, Kyle dives into the details of Fuel and certain features it will entail to better help entrepreneurs, operators, and executives.
+Nathan and Kyle continue to discuss Fuel and as Kyle answers technical questions about the product as well as opines on strategic direction.
 Kyle tells Nathan how a lot of what’s in Fuel is based on what he learned at Dyn and Oracle and especially his work in messaging/positioning, brand building, product strategy, GTM, partnerships & certainly M&A. Kyle goes in to tell Nathan about how Fuel differentiates itself from the Crunchbases and Pitchbooks and goes into detail about the business strategy behind Fuel and the “Smart Notebook” components for doing real work in the platform.
-Over time, these advisory services will live as white-gloved professional services on top of the self-service offering from Fuel.
+Over time, these business growth services will live as white-gloved professional services on top of the self-service offering from Fuel.

 Back to the Investments